-Timothy L. McDonald is Dean of the College of Arts and Sciences at Rockhurst University.
+Timothy L. McDonald is a professor of music in the College of Arts and Sciences at Rockhurst University.
 For more than 30 years, he has served as a choral and orchestral conductor, educator and author.
 He directed choirs at Rutgers University in New Brunswick, NJ and Lafayette College in Easton, PA.
 In 1991, McDonald became the Director of Music at Rockhurst University.
 Currently holding the rank of Professor of Music, McDonald served as Chair of the school's Department of Communication and Fine Arts, Chair of the Division of Humanities, and Chair of the Faculty Senate.

 A Phi Beta Kappa graduate of Rutgers University, McDonald holds a doctorate and master's degree in music and a bachelor's degree in economics.
 Rockhurst University granted him awards for distinguished service and for scholarship.
 The Kansas City Musical Club selected him for its 2006 Award for "outstanding contributions to the cultural life of Kansas City. " Sigma Alpha Iota, the International Music Fraternity, named him a national "Friend of the Arts" in 2010.
 He is author of book published by the American Institute of Musicology and articles in Choral Journal and elsewhere.